pierre-guillou/paraview-ttk/VTK/Documentation/dev/build.md

 such as Python, Qt, CGNS, HDF5, etc. Some of these are included in the VTK source itself (e.g., HDF5), while others are expected to be present on the machine on which VTK is being built (e.g., Python, Qt).

+## Linux Getting Started

+For new users of VTK or those wanting a quick setup on linux, these instructions will be useful:

+* [Getting Started Using Linux](<./getting_started_linux.md>).
+This will will lead you step by step through the process of setting up VTK in your home folder.

+Once you get everything working, don't forget to come back and read the rest of this document.

 ## Obtaining the source